 See book on Amazon.

-I thought I know the power of compound interest, but the example above painted it to me in a new way and got me thinking.
-Seven percent annual compound interest is actually a somewhat reasonable expectation for a return on investment even after being corrected for inflation.
-Charlie himself achieved a stable 15-20% compound returns with his partner Warren Buffett at Berkshire Hathaway, and he definitely is an authority to look up to if you're interested in a sound investment philosophy.
+I thought I knew the power of compound interest, but this gave me a new perspective and got me thinking.
+Seven percent annual compound interest is a somewhat reasonable expectation for a return on investment.
+Charlie himself achieved some stable 15-20% compound returns with his partner Warren Buffett at Berkshire Hathaway, and he definitely is an authority to look up to if you're interested in a sound investment philosophy.